tenfef/Entry_music/README.md

 Then create a themes directory and put in potential entry music based on the names.
 Eg. for jack you would create a directory: **themes/Jack/**

-and put any mp3s you want in there
+and put any song files in standard formats that you want in there for each user. mp3s, mp4as etc.

 Currently tested on Mac OS X